 The mobile cannabis research lab at the University of Colorado Boulder, affectionately known as the CannaVan, also needs no explanation among students.
 Participants sign up on campus and get their weed assignments; then, the van meets them at their homes to draw blood for a baseline.
 When the participant eats, vapes, smokes or dabs the product purchased with research dollars from local dispensaries, the van returns to draw more blood for testing.
 The researchers evaluate memory, motor control and more.

-The work is groundbreaking because the federal government only allows studies using marijuana it grows, which is less potent and chemically diverse, making that research flawed from the starting point.
+The work is groundbreaking because the federal government only allows studies using cannabis it grows, which is less potent and chemically diverse, making that research flawed from the starting point.